 Since the piston rings are located deep in an engine, the mechanic has to disassemble the engine and reach in to remove the old piston rings and replace them with new ones.
 This whole process takes time and requires precision.

-To fit the piston rings correctly – you have to measure the ring cap and fit them in the right order.
-You do also have to check and measure the cylinder walls for wear before installing the new piston rings.
+To install the piston rings correctly – you have to measure the ring cap and fit them in the right order.
+You also have to check and measure the cylinder walls for wear before installing the new piston rings.

 You can expect a labor cost between $1000-4000 for a correct piston ring replacement, depending on the engine.